PharmGKB/PharmCAT/docs/Runtime.md

 - Maximum memory utilized: 2.98 GB
 - **Average speed** = 0.68 seconds/sample
 - **Overall time** = 38 hours for 200K samples using 20 processors
+- Cost estimate on the UK Biobank Research Analytic Platform using Swiss Army Knife
+  - Instance requested: 70.3 GB total memory, 3600 GB total storage, 36 cores
+  - Estimated Cost Per Hour: £0.4464
+  - Suppose the whole job takes 38 hrs to finish
+  - Total cost: ~ £17 or $18
+- Cost estimate on the Google Cloud for All of Us
+  - $166 per month for running 2 days per week using one instance of e2-highcpu-32 (vCPUs: 32, RAM: 32GB)
+  - Conservatively speaking, for running one job, it might cost $50

 Case 1.2.
 Using 132 processors
 - Job: Running the VCF Preprocessor